Tom Stoltman: Health and fitness brand

 The brothers sell Stoltman Brothers branded merchandise via an online shop.
 Original offerings were primarily focused around images of the brothers; however this has now been built up to include more everyday lifestyle clothing with Stoltman branding, 'motivational' apparel featuring some of the company/brothers' values and quotes.
 All clothing is sold via the Stoltman brothers website and their shop which they opened in Invergordon in 2022.

 Stoltman Strength Academy

 The Stoltman brothers in 2022 set up their own strength training academy.

 Media

 Together with brother Luke, Stoltman has a YouTube channel through which they show training and competition footage, partake in various challenges, and provide an insight to everyday life for professional strongmen athletes.

 Publications and other media

 The brothers released an autobiographical book, Lifting: Becoming the World's Strongest Brothers, in 2023.

 Luke and Tom both feature and narrate in Coach Mike Chadwick's The Red On Revolution book, published in 2022.

+Stoltman will join the cast of the BBC show, Gladiators.
+The fourth series will film in Sheffield in August 2026, and will be on BBC One in 2027.
+His Gladiator name is Highlander.